themanyone/whisper_dictation/README.md

 Now we are ready to change `whisper_dictation.py` or `whisper_client.py` to use Ctrl-V paste instead of middle click.
 Somewhere around line 144, change the line that says `pyautogui.middleClick()` to `pyautogui.hotkey('ctrl', 'v')`.

-**I want it to type slowly.** We would have it type text slowly, but typing has become extremely-slow on sites like Twitter and Facebook.
+**I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
-If you enjoy watching it type one, letter, at, a, time, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.
+If you enjoy watching the sunset while it types one, letter, at, a, time on social media, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

 ## Issues

-**GPU memory usage.** According to a post by [sanchit-gandhi](https://github.com/sanchit-gandhi/whisper-jax/issues/7#issuecomment-1531124418), it is unnecessary for JAX to use 90% of GPU RAM.
-The setting was intended to prevent fragmentation.
-You can reduce memory usage by setting the environment variable. `XLA_PYTHON_CLIENT_PREALLOCATE=false ./whisper_dictation.py`.
+**GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
+Configure JAX GPU usage through environment variables to save space.

+`export XLA_PYTHON_CLIENT_ALLOCATOR=platform` provides the smallest GPU footprint, 983MiB with `openai/whisper-small.en`.
+We noticed no performance penalty, and no memory fragmentation with this setting.
+Because Whisper Dictation only uses one compiled JAX process, and reuses it each time.
+Put in `~/.bashrc` or `~/.bash_profile` to make changes persistent.

+If the above setting causes problems, try the following.

+`export XLA_PYTHON_CLIENT_PREALLOCATE=false` This uses around 2048MiB of VRAM.
+We did not notice *any* performance boost preallocating half of our laptop's VRAM.
+But mileage may vary.

+`export XLA_PYTHON_CLIENT_MEM_FRACTION=.XX` If the above preallocation is enabled, this makes JAX preallocate XX% of the total GPU memory, instead of the default 75%.

-You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) for Nvidia cards which does the same thing with a graphical interface.
+Monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) for Nvidia cards that does the exact-same thing with a graphical interface.

 This is a fairly new project.
 There are bound to be more issues.
 Share them on the [issues section on GitHub](https://github.com/themanyone/whisper_dictation/issues).
 Or fork the project, create a new branch with proposed changes.
 And submit a pull request.